Chern character for torsion-free ample groupoids: Preliminaries

 \subsection{Groupoid homology}

-Let us briefly review groupoid homology with coefficients in equivariant sheaves~\cite{cramo:hom}.
-When $G$ is a topological groupoid with base space $X$, a \emph{$G$-equivariant sheaf} (of commutative groups) over $X$ consists of a $G$-space $F$ whose structure map $F\to X$ is a surjective local homeomorphism with fibers abelian groups.
+Let us briefly review the homology of ample groupoids, with coefficients in sheaves equipped with a groupoid action~\cite{cramo:hom}.
+When $G$ is a topological groupoid with base space $X$, a $G$-sheaf (of commutative groups) over $X$ consists of a $G$-space $F$ whose structure map $F\to X$ is a surjective local homeomorphism with fibers abelian groups.